ryanaripley/ryanaripley.github.io/_posts/2017-01-15-making-gimp-less-gimpy.md

 **Windows > Single-Window Mode**

-Be default, each toolbar in Gimp shows up in its own window.
+By default, each toolbar in Gimp shows up in its own window.
 It's bothersome, but quickly fixed.
 By default, Gimp saves your current window setup on exit, so once you make this change it should stick.
 If not, check to make sure **Edit > Preferences > Windows Management > "Save window positions on exit"** is checked.

 ### 2. Hide layer boundaries